papimenon/docs/docs/pages/connect.md

 * **Authentication**: Define how caller authenticates with an agent and what its permissions are.
 * **Configuration**: Define how to configure a remote agent.
 * **Invocation**: Define how to invoke a remote agent providing input for its execution.
 * **Output retrieval and interrupt Handling**: Define how to retrieve the result of an agent invocation.
+Different interaction modes should be supported:
+    * Synchronous
+    * Asynchronous
+    * Streaming

-Different interaction modes should be supported: synchronous, asynchronous, and streaming.
-This should include interrupt handling, i.e. how agents notify the caller about execution suspension to ask for additional input.
+    This should include interrupt handling.
+That is, how agents notify the caller about execution suspension to ask for additional input.
 * **Capabilities and Schema definitions**: Retrieve details about the agent supported capabilities and the data structures definitions for configuration, input, and output.
-* **Error definitions**: receive error notifications with meaningful error codes and explanations.
+* **Error definitions**: Receive error notifications with meaningful error codes and explanations.

 ### Authentication and Authorization